Morganton Day School Faculty and Staff

 Treesie Cape, Curriculum Coordinator

-As a member of the MDS community for fifteen years, I am passionate about the teaching and learning that takes place at this school!
-Throughout my time here, I am honored to have had the opportunity to be a part of collaboration as a teacher, parent, and now as the curriculum coordinator.
-I bring with me a bachelor’s degree in education, a master’s degree in administration, certification in Orton-Gillingham and All Kinds of Minds, and certification as an IB educator.
-My two children also attend Morganton Day School in first and fourth grades.
-I cherish the frequent opportunities to support the concepts learned at school through conversations at home and interwoven into our daily lives.
+I have been a member of the MDS community for more than eighteen years, and I am passionate about the teaching and learning that takes place at this school!
+I am honored to have had the opportunity to be a teacher, a parent, and am currently serving as the curriculum coordinator.
+I hold a bachelor’s degree in education, a master’s degree in administration, certification in Orton-Gillingham and All Kinds of Minds, and certification as an IB educator through the International Baccalaureate Educator Network.
+My two children attend Morganton Day School in fourth and seventh grades.
+As a parent, I cherish the frequent opportunities to support concepts learned at school through conversations at home that are interwoven into our daily lives.
+As an educator, I am honored to collaborate with motivated, talented teachers.

 Lower School Faculty